Scale your business with our modular plugins.

 add_filter( 'woocommerce_add_cart_item_data', 'add_cart_item_data', 10, 3 );

 As you can see, the only difference between this script and the previous one in point 1.2 is the if() logic operator.
-Here, we are checking whether the user is logged in or not and if it has a customer role, which we assign to registered users who have purchased from our store before.
+Here, we check whether the user is logged in and has a customer role, which we assign to registered users who have purchased from our store before.

 When a shopper meets that condition, we multiply the product price by 0.8, giving them a 20% discount.
-Of course, you can edit the user roles and change them for others such as Subscriber, Editor, or any other roles that you have registered on your website.
+Of course, you can edit and change other users’ roles, such as Subscriber, Editor, or any other roles you have registered on your website.

-Note that to work properly, you also need to use the 'before_calculate_totals' function and its hook to recalculate the cart totals.
-So simply use recalculate the total price of the cart script we saw in step 1.3.
+Note that to work correctly, you must use the 'before_calculate_totals' function and its hook to recalculate the cart totals.
+So, recalculate the cart script’s total price from step 1.3.

-Finally, in WooCommerce we can also dynamically update the product price programmatically based on product taxonomies.
-To do that, let’s have a look at the following script.
+Finally, in WooCommerce, we can also dynamically update the product price programmatically based on product taxonomies.
+To do that, let’s look at the following script.

 add_filter( 'woocommerce_add_cart_item_data', 'add_cart_item_data', 10, 3 );